rizfn/Self-Organized-Soil/docs/notes.md

 If you move into soil, chance to replicate + chance to die

 Try doing the soil filling only if your neighbours are soil

+## Meeting 9: 18th October, 2023

+Do mean field corresponding to soil neighbour

+Check inside boundary of soil neighbour, is it still critical

+Reduce replication rate and try

+Add nullclines to presentation

+Consider exploring nutrient model (to have bacteria support each other) and coupled map lattice

+Do a bigger simulation and see if cutoff changes

+See if exponent is independent of parameters s,d

+Try to quantify scaling r,d

+Search for predator prey model on latticeC

+Check power law in predator-prey

+Do the meanfield for the predator prey